 M. Phil.,Columbia University Graduate School of Business, Business Economics, 1987

 B.A.,Columbia College, Economics, 1981

 Don was recently ranked #2 in the world for research on university entrepreneurship and #760 in the world among academic economists.
-He has published 97 articles and 7 books on issues relating to university technology transfer and entrepreneurship, the effects of corporate governance on performance, productivity analysis, the economic effects of gambling, and corporate and environmental social responsibility in such leading journals in management, economics, and finance as the American Economic Review, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and Journal of Management.
-His most recent books are Innovation, Entrepreneurship, and Technological Change (Oxford University Press) and the Oxford Handbook of Corporate Social Responsibility (Oxford University Press).
-He is currently co-editing the Handbook of University Technology Transfer (University of Chicago Press), the Oxford Handbook of Corporate Governance (Oxford University Press), and the Oxford Handbook of the Economics of Gambling (Oxford University Press).
-His citation count, according to Google Scholar, is 14,058, with an h-index of 55.
+He has published 101 articles and 7 books on issues relating to university technology transfer and entrepreneurship, the effects of corporate governance on performance, productivity analysis, the economic effects of gambling, and corporate and environmental social responsibility in such leading journals in management, economics, and finance as the American Economic Review, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and Journal of Management.
+His most recent books are Innovation, Entrepreneurship, and Technological Change, the Oxford Handbook of Corporate Governance, and the Oxford Handbook of Corporate Social Responsibility, all published by Oxford University Press.
+He is currently co-editing the Handbook of University Technology Transfer (University of Chicago Press) and the Oxford Handbook of the Economics of Gambling (Oxford University Press).
+His citation count, according to Google Scholar, is 15,021 with an h-index of 55.